mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 ### Arithmetics

-For consistency, we should also define arithmetic `operator+` and `operator-` for such entities to resemble the operations performed on quantities.
+For consistency, we could also define arithmetic `operator+` and `operator-` for such entities to resemble the operations performed on quantities.
 For example:

 ```cpp